let's talk

 • Filtering

-• Switching users profile
+• Switching users’ profiles

 • Dashboard

-An average cost for developing an e-Learning platform like Udemy ranges from $60,000 to $100,000.
+The average cost for developing an e-learning platform like Udemy ranges from $60,000 to $100,000.

 This illustration shows how much it costs to develop a website like Udemy

-Hackerrank is a platform that lets HR teams and tech executives interview developers through live-coding assessments.
+HackerRank is a platform that lets HR teams and tech executives interview developers through live coding assessments.

 The company currently has over 7 million developers, 25% of the world’s programmers.